Every student a confident and independent problem solver.

 To inculcate in students positive attitudes towards mathematics learning and develop in them logical thinking for problem solving.

-In line with the school’s continual emphasis on enriching and developing students’ potential to their fullest, identified students from P4, P5 and P6 will go through the training programme to be equipped with the necessary Mathematical knowledge and repertoire of problem-solving and critical thinking skills to tackle higher-order and non-routine problems.
+Identified P4, P5 and P6 students will be equipped with the necessary Mathematical knowledge and repertoire of problem-solving and critical thinking skills to tackle higher-order and non-routine problems.
 Some of the competitions these students will take part include:

 • Singapore and Asian Schools Math Olympiad (SASMO)